cloudentity/pyron/README.md

 <a id="intro"></a>
 ## Introduction

-Cloudentity Edge Gateway provides the dividing line between the Client (such as a Browser, Mobile App, Other 3rd party services) and the trusted mesh of services, microservices or applications that are deployed on prem, cloud, hybrid or multi-cloud environments.
+Cloudentity Edge Gateway provides the dividing line between the Client (such as a Browser, Mobile App, Other 3rd party services) and the trusted mesh of services, microservices or applications that are deployed on-prem, cloud, hybrid or multi-cloud environments.

 ### Supported functionality

 #### API endpoints publishing
 The Edge provides a number of tools to manage, transform, and secure your API endpoints:

-* *Routing*: API calls can be routed to different targets based on te URI path pattern
+* *Routing*: API calls can be routed to different targets based on the URI path pattern
 * *Filtering and Orchestration*: API endpoint level URI rewrite and the ability to assign filters/plugins both at the service level as well as the individual API endpoint level can be defined by the URI pattern matching
 * *Header Management*: Support for X-Forwarded-For, X-TrueClient-IP, Proxy VIA headers
-* *OpenTracing support*: provides visibility into cross service communication and instrumentation enabling  the distributed tracing.
+* *OpenTracing support*: provides visibility into cross-service communication and instrumentation enabling the distributed tracing.
 * *API Specification Support*: Configuration for the published API endpoints can be configured via any combination of following methods
   * JSON or YAML files
   * Consul Key-Value pair database ◦ Cloudentity Application Service

 #### Authentication
-As an enforcement point, the Edge integrates with a wide range of protocols and tools to ensure the request is not only authorized but also secure in context of a wide range of risk and business rules.
+As an enforcement point, Edge integrates with a wide range of protocols and tools to ensure the request is not only authorized but also secure in the context of a wide range of risk and business rules.

 * *Protocol Support*
   * OAuth2.0 JWT Access Token